ckeditor/ckeditor5/docs/getting-started/integrations-cdn/angular.md

 The `<loadCKEditorCloud>` function supports the following properties:

 * `version` (required) &ndash; The version of CKEditor Cloud Services to use.
-* `languages` &ndash; The languages to load.
+* `translations` &ndash; The translations to load.
 English language ('en') should not be passed because it is already bundled in.
 * `premium` &ndash; If `true` then the premium features will be loaded.
 * `ckbox` &ndash; CKBox bundle configuration.
 * `plugins` &ndash; Additional resources to load.